 The Rohingya crisis: surviving in the camps of Cox’s Bazar

 The Rohingya families living in makeshift camps in the Cox’s Bazar region of Bangladesh face extremely difficult conditions.
 Many have experienced traumatic events and face an uncertain future.

 Our emergency team is seeking to save as many lives as possible.
-Tdh has been present in Bangladesh for over 40 years, running health projects in the country’s northern and southern regions.
+Tdh has been present in Bangladesh for over 40 years.
 We are now helping Rohingya refugees in the camps of Cox’s Bazar with peri- and post-natal health, malnutrition prevention and treatment, hygiene and sanitation, and psychosocial support for children seriously affected by the conflict in difficult-to-access areas.